Menu

 Mount Harmony has a limited number of pre-installed double-depth crypts that provide burial space for two indiviuals in select sections of our cemetery.

 These underground crypts have been pre-installed.
-At the time of burial, they simply dig down to the top of the crypt and remove the lid and place the casket.
+At the time of burial, they simply dig down to the top of the crypt and remove

 These are the funds set aside from the sale of each space, mausoleum or niche.
 Monies collected are to maintain the cemetery grounds now and in the future according to strict state laws and guidelines.
 The funds are invested and the interest derived from these funds are there to pay for upkeep.